-Clearly, exercises in intuition, although maybe valid in providing client support, of course, are not scientific in nature, and it goes without saying, do not follow the standards set up by the APA.
+Clearly, exercises in intuition, although maybe valid in providing client support, are not scientific in nature, and, it goes without saying, do not follow the standards set up by the APA.

 Consider this ethical dilemma.
 According to Bartlett, Marianne, age 23, used techniques she found in the book, The Courage to Heal to self-analyze herself.
 She soon came to the conclusion that her father and three uncles had violently raped her repeatedly throughout adolescence.
 Marianne was, in fact, suffering from many symptoms of sexual abuse survivors such as eating disorders, trust issues, and the phobia of having sex.

 She came to her therapist, telling him that she had vivid memories about her rape that she had recovered after years of repression.
 The therapist took her at her word.
 Several years went by and, when Marianne became engaged, she wanted to be examined to make sure she could still conceive after such violent acts.
 She told the doctor about her past abuse.